 There is this young man from Portland (Oregon) basically holding his class presentation in front of a Japanese shoes company (Onitsuka) and talking about how Japanese sportswear could overcome the European industry the same way as it did with cameras.

 Beware there is no company at all that day nor in the room and neither in Oregon.

 But this is how the company literally came to life:

-    Shoe dog (the story of how Nike was founded, until the 1980) constantly

-    presents moments in which their founder makes a leap forward just

-    presenting invisible and unrealistic goals as already achieved.
-Move the

-    finish line forward and there will be no finish line.
+Shoe dog (the story of how Nike was founded, until 1980) constantly presents moments in which its founder makes a leap forward just presenting invisible and unrealistic goals as already achieved.
+Move the finish line forward and there will be no finish line.